1. Police Pension Plan

 “FTE” shall mean full-time equivalents.

-"Full Participant" shall mean any Employee who is qualified to receive Employer contributions under the Plan.
+"Full Participant" shall mean any Eligible Employee who is qualified to receive Employer contributions under the Plan.

 "Highest Annual Base Salary" shall mean the largest amount of compensation as calculated for any calendar year of employment.